simonneutert/pizza-dough-calculator/README.md

 ☝️ Please bear in mind that the recipes in this project are adjusted to our household and taste.

 Please, visit their page and take a look around before continuing here, they really deserve it!
-All the following text/recipe/how-to content is a copy taken from: https://www.stadlermade.com/pizza-calculator/ (last copied 2022-09-23)
+All the following text/recipe/how-to content is a copy taken from: https://www.stadlermade.com/pizza-calculator/ (visited 2022-09-23)

 **It's the guys from Städler who deserve all the credits!**